THE MAGIC OF LENTICULAR

 LENTICULAR IN THE ARTS

-Artists have also taken to lenticular to explore the unique properties of the medium.
+The use of lenticular among artists has increased significantly in the last 20 years and while not commonplace lenticular pieces show up more often in gallery shows and fairs than ever before.
+Artists who carve out a niche in the medium find the field is comparatively open with lots of room to explore.
 Notable projects by people like Jeff Robb, Chris Dean, Stefan Sagmeister, Nick Cave, Areca Rowe, Margeaux Walter and Mungo Thompson show some of the possibility of lenticular used in non commercial ways.
-These artists have carved out distinctive ways of working, each exploring particular aspects of lenticular's unique visual language - from its ability to compress time into a single surface to its capacity for revealing hidden narratives through motion.
+These artists have discovered distinctive ways of working, each exploring particular aspects of lenticular's unique visual language.

 LENTICULAR INTERLACING